johnjkenny/vpn/README.md

 ## dnscrypt-proxy

-`dnscrypt-proxy` is installed on the server only.
-The service is `dnscrypt-proxy.service` and you can use systemctl to manage it.
-The configuration file is located at `/etc/dnscrypt-proxy/dnscrypt-proxy.toml`.
-The service is enabled by default and will start on boot.
-The client is configured to use the server as the DNS resolver so all DNS queries will map to the server then to DoH servers for encrypted DNS resolution.
+- `dnscrypt-proxy` is installed on the server only
+- The service is `dnscrypt-proxy.service` and you can use systemctl to manage it
+- The service is enabled by default and will start on boot
+- The configuration file is located at `/etc/dnscrypt-proxy/dnscrypt-proxy.toml`
+- The client is configured to use the server as DNS resolver